typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

 IMPORTANT:
 <div class="note">
 [Important]
 It’s recommended to use TypeDB and TypeDB Studio of the same version number in order to ensure compatibility.
+If TypeDB Studio doesn't have a version similar to the TypeDB release — use the closest lower version instead.
 </div>

 ## Initialize database